Today, with all the technological advancements , it has become more challenging for photojournalists to survive in the media industry

 One of the main issues he identifies is that of time.

-He said: ”Why would people pay photographers to see what they have already seen online ?”.
+He asks: ”Why would people pay photographers to see what they have already seen online ?”.

 This is one of the main principals in the job, he explains – if you are the first one to get the exclusive photographs of the event – then you are the first one to deliver them to the client – thus you win , and you get paid for the shot.
 As we say – Time is of the essence .